pomnum/GUI_calculator/README.md

 ## Built With

-+PyQt5 - The GUI framework used
+PyQt5 - The GUI framework used

 ## Contributing
 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors
 studyingrabbit - Initial work - studyingrabbit
-Seungho Yoo - Init repository - this repository
+jiwon Choi - Init repository - this repository
 See also the list of contributors who participated in this project.

 ## License